xrgtn/recode-vid/README.md

 For example, 'rus:0' matches 1st russian stream, '1' matches 2nd
 stream, '-1:eng' matches last english stream and 'jap:-2' matches last but one japanese.

+Logical ORing or grouping of patterns isn't supported in stream selectors.